“You won’t be the same person who leaves the LaLaurie House as the person who entered it.”

 “What’s his name?”

 GM: “James Dyer.”
-Rachel takes another sip of sweet tea.
+Rachel takes another sip of iced tea.

 Amelie: Amelie files away the name in a mental rolodex and nods along with Rachel.
 “I doubt I’ll be going to the dances, though.”